Bayesian shrinkage priors for penalized synthetic control estimators in the presence of spillovers: Technical Details for Our Utility-Based Approach

 Web~Table~\ref{tab:notations} summarizes the key notations of the distance-based horseshoe (DHS) prior and distance-based spike-and-slab (DS2) prior.
-Web~Figures~\ref{fig:dhs-bayesian-network}~and~\ref{fig:ds2-bayesian-network} present the two graphical representations of the outcome model with both the DHS and DS2 priors, respectively.
+Web~Figures~\ref{fig:dhs-bayesian-network}~and~\ref{fig:ds2-bayesian-network} present the two graphical representations of the outcome model with both priors, respectively.
 Refer to the main text for a detailed description of the model and its parameters.
+We provide further details on the model-specific posterior distribution, as well as prior choices for $\bsvartheta$, $\varphi$, and~$\phi$.
+Recall that the model for the potential outcomes of the treated unit under no intervention is defined as